 While the virtual care team can help with a lot of your health questions at times that are convenient for you, you may still want to schedule an appointment to see your PCP in some situations, like for regular physical exams.

 Unsure if you should come in for an appointment or go to the emergency room?
-Start with us first and try a video chat!
-As we said before, all video chats are free, included with your membership.
-Our virtual team will be happy to help you sort out what may be going on and figure out next best steps.
+Try a Video Chat with us!
+Your health is complex and our virtual team will be happy to help you sort out what may be going on and figure out the best next steps.

 Have a health question you’d like to run by our virtual care team?
 Check out the One Medical app and reach out whenever it’s convenient for you.
-Or book an appointment today to schedule a visit with a One Medical provider.
+Or book an appointment today to schedule a visit in-person or remote with a One Medical provider.